vmware-archive/push-android/README.md

     your `Activity` class.

         final RegistrationParameters parameters = new RegistrationParameters(
-		    GCM_SENDER_ID, VARIANT_UUID, VARIANT_SECRET, DEVICE_ALIAS, new URL(PUSH_BASE_SERVER_URL)
+		    GCM_SENDER_ID, VARIANT_UUID, VARIANT_SECRET, DEVICE_ALIAS, PUSH_BASE_SERVER_URL
 		);

-		final Push push = Push.getInstance(this);
-		push.startRegistration(parameters);
+		Push.getInstance(this).startRegistration(parameters);

     The `GCM_SENDER_ID`, `VARIANT_UUID`, and `VARIANT_SECRET` are described above.
 The `DEVICE_ALIAS` is a custom field that you can use to differentiate this device from others in your own push messaging campaigns.
 You can leave it empty if you'd like.

-	Both the Analytics and Push Client SDKs require you to specify the base URL for your servers in the `ANALYTICS_BASE_SERVER_URL` and `PUSH_BASE_SERVER_URL` parameters.

-	If you do not want to use the Pivotal Mobile Services Suite Analytics Client SDK then set `IS_ANALYTICS_ENABLED` to `false`.
-If you are not using the Analytics Client SDK then you may provide a `null` value for the `ANALYTICS_BASE_SERVER_URL` parameter.

-	You must call the `setupAnalytics` method in your `Push` class instance before calling `startRegistration`.
+The `PUSH_BASE_SERVER_URL` parameter is the base url of your push server.

     You should only have to call `startRegistration` once in the lifetime of your process -- but calling it more times is not harmful.
 The `startRegistration` method is asynchronous and will return before registration is complete.
 If you need to know when registration is complete (or if it fails), then provide a `RegistrationListener` as the second argument.

     The Pivotal Mobile Services Suite Push SDK takes care of the following tasks for you: